spraetor/spraetor.github.io/_posts/2015-12-26-compile-time-loops.markdown

   }
 };
 {% endhighlight %}
+by passing the functor as argument to the `run()` method.
-That can be instantiated by
+Now, the loop can be instantiated by

 {% highlight c++ %}
 Loop<0,51>::run(PrintFibo());
 {% endhighlight %}

-This is much more flexible, but requires a functor that has a templated `operator()` with inetegr non-type parameter.
+This is much more flexible, but requires a functor that has a templated `operator()` with integer non-type parameter.
 So, we can not simply use lambda-expressions as functors.
 This is a heavy restriction and should be overcome.
 In order to do so, we change the implementation of the `int_` class slightly, by adding a constexpr cast operator: